ShaunCurtis/Blazr.ComponentRegistration/readme.md

 1. Everything happens in `SetParametersAsync` before any rendering takes place.
 1. The code within `SetParametersAsync` only runs once when `_hasRegistered` is `false`.
 1. Exceptions are raised if there's any missing data.
-1. The component registers the `OptionBuilder` as the RenderFragment when it calls Register.
+1. The component registers the `OptionBuilder` method as the RenderFragment when it calls Register.
 1. `SetParametersAsync` returns a completed Task.
 It short circuits the lifecycle process: It does nothing so there's no point in running it.